-- Able to arrange his/ her own transportation to service site in a timely and reliable fashion.
+- Able to arrange their own transportation to service site in a timely and reliable fashion.

-- Able to demonstrate effective reading skills in English in order to implement the Jumpstart program.
-Includes reading children’s books, song charts, and materials in the classroom
+- Able to demonstrate effective reading skills in English in order to implement Jumpstart programming.
+Includes reading children’s books, song charts, and materials in the classroom.

 - Able to demonstrate effective writing skills in English in order to implement the Jumpstart program.
 Includes writing children’s names and demonstrating how to write words and letters for children.

-- Able to participate fully in 30+ hours of pre-service (including additional team leader training) and 10+ hours of on-going in-service trainings, and weekly team leader meetings, broken down in 2-8 hour increments/ exact increments will vary.
-Trainings are delivered in a variety of formats (such as lectures, PowerPoint presentations, small group discussions, and role plays), with other Corps members in a training room.
+- Able to participate fully in 30+ hours of pre-service (including additional team leader training) and 10+ hours of on-going in-service trainings, and weekly team leader meetings, broken down in 1/2-8 hour increments/ exact increments will vary.
+Trainings are delivered in a variety of formats including web-based trainings, group in-person trainings, PowerPoint presentations, small group discussions, and role-plays.

-- Able to lead a team of adults during 1+ hour team planning meetings and session preparation two times per week, which includes demonstration, planning, reflection, and/or training, 2-5 hours per week, working with other Corps members in a small group to reflect on and plan for weekly sessions.
+- Able to lead a team of peers during 1+ hour team planning meetings and classroom activity preparation 2-5 times per week, which includes demonstration, planning, reflection, and/or training, for a total of 2-5 hours per week, working with other members in a small group to reflect on and plan for weekly classroom activities.

-- Able to complete 1-5 hours weekly of individual planning and preparation for Jumpstart sessions.
-This includes preparing for team leader-led session elements (such as Circle Time and Let’s Find Out About It) and gathering materials for session activities.
+- Able to complete 1-5 hours weekly of individual planning and preparation for Jumpstart classroom activities.
+This includes preparing for team leader-led elements (such as Group Meeting) and gathering materials for classroom activities.

 - Able to demonstrate effective reading skills in English in order to participate in the Jumpstart program.
-Includes reading session plans and training manuals.
+Includes reading lesson plans and training manuals.